aiops/docs/docs/tutorials/dataset_import.md

 `level_key` and `timestamp_key`: Similar to the `message_key` parameter, it is possible to define the fields that contain the log level and timestamp with these two parameters.

 > [!NOTE]
 > Logsight.ai supports timestamps in ISO 8601 format.
-They must match the following regex expression:
+They must match the following regex expression
 > ```re
 > ^\d{4}-\d{2}-\d{2}T\d{2}:\d{2}:\d{2}(\.\d+)?(([+-]\d{2}:\d{2})|Z)?$
 > ```
 > You can use Filebeat's [timestamp processor](https://www.elastic.co/guide/en/beats/filebeat/current/processor-timestamp.html) to re-format the timestamp if the timestamp format of your logs does match this regex.

-If you want to start importing your log file, you can skip to [Running the logsight.ai filebeat docker container](#running-the-logsight.ai-filebeat-docker-container).
+If you want to start importing your log file, you can skip to [Running the logsight.ai filebeat docker container](#running-the-logsightai-filebeat-docker-container).
 The following section will describe the import of a log dataset consisting of multiple files.